 Ending child marriage depends on finding local solutions that address local causes and respond to the needs of the communities where we work.
 CARE is pleased to work with local partners to reach communities to ensure that we can end child marriage for good.

 Siddartha Samuyadayik Samaj

-Founded in 2003 years ago, SSS’s vision is a fair and equitable society, and their mission is to create social and economic and health empowerment for women to change their status in society.
-With 9 board members and 110 members, 105 of whom are women, SSS currently has programming in 30 VDCs, with partnerships with CARE, World Vision, the United Mission, and local and national federations.
-SSS’s areas of expertise are WASH, anti-trafficking, education, gender awareness, women’s empowerment and advocacy, and community health.
+Founded in 2001, SSS’s vision is a fair and equitable society, and their mission is to create social and economic and health empowerment for women to change their status in society.
+With 9 board members, 95 of whom are women, SSS currently has programming in 20 VDCs, with partnerships with CARE, World Vision, the United Mission, and local and national federations.
+SSS’s areas of expertise are WASH, anti-trafficking, education, gender awareness, women’s empowerment.

 Dalit Social Development Center

 DSDC’s vision is to promote a self-reliant and dignified Dalit society, with a mission to mobilize Dalits in a participatory way and to facilitate their access to and control over local resources.
 They also work to inform community groups of their rights, and facilitate their access to rights and resources by linking them to local networks and governments.
 Their priority groups are the poorest of the poor, poor, vulnerable, and socially excluded women, illiterates, and minority ethnic groups, as well as areas that are more rural and less aware of girls’ and Dalits’ rights.

 Since its inception in 1988, ASD has worked to ensure poor peoples’ participation in development.
 ASD’s focus is to ensure that poor people have support so they can change their own lives.
 Its mission is to encourage the poor to create solidarity, build skills, link to resources, improve their bargaining position, and have income earning opportunities.
 ASD works to improve its clients’

 quality of life through social, institutional and public resources.

 Jaintia Shinnomul Songstha